 The Roval CLX 50 is and maintain your momentum well.
-It’s what you should expect from 50mm deep wheels that will cost US$2400, £1870, €2200 like these.
+It’s what you should expect from 50mm deep wheels that will set you back US$2400, £1870, €2200 as these will.
 Not all wheels deliver speed even at that price that but these clearly do.

 They remain stable and easily handle in the crosswinds.
 These will tell you they are feeling the wind but they won’t jerk around on you.
 A light steady touch on the tiller will keep them on course.

-Perhaps it’s because the ENVEs are 10mm shallower or the handle the crosswinds amazingly well.
+Perhaps it’s because the ENVEs are 10mm shallower that they handle the crosswinds so amazingly well.
 On the flip side, the Rovals are faster on the flats if you are riding at speeds where aero really matters – >20mph or 32kph.

 The CLX 50 is stiff but not overly so.
 Likewise, they are compliant and handle well, on par with many of the wheelsets in this review.

 Run them tubeless and lower your pressure if you want maximum comfort.
 Toss the plastic spoke hole plugs they come with and run rim tape if you want minimum hassle installing tubeless tires.
 The tires can get hung up on the plugs and make installing and removing them a whole lot more work than anyone should have to do to enjoy cycling.

 ZIPP 303 FIRECREST CARBON CLINCHER TUBELESS DISC-BRAKE – ZIPP GETS ROAD DISC WHEELS RIGHT